central-poc/powerbuy-productmaster/README.md

 A Magento 2 module provides API to create product from product master from Powerbuy MMS system.

+# Recommended Flow

+1. Get the data Amazon SQS.
+2. Transform data and call Batch Product Add / Update API.
+See API for more infomation.
+Creating product before minimizes updating stock fail unknown SKUs.
+3. Update stock by calling MCOM.
+Stock source is COLPRCSTOCK.COLSTR and stock is COLPRCSTOCK.COLAVAIL.
+See Data Mapping.

 # Installation

 Please use composer to install the extension.